giandonatoinverso/sas-client/README.md

 ## Description

 Sentiment Analysis is a simple Django web application that allows users to analyze the sentiment of a given text input.
-The app utilizes an AI-powered sentiment analysis model (Textblob) to determine whether the text is positive, negative, or neutral, as well as its level of subjectivity.
+The app utilizes an AI-powered sentiment analysis model ([TextBlob](https://github.com/sloria/TextBlob)) to determine whether the text is positive, negative, or neutral, as well as its level of subjectivity.

 ## Features